Estrogen Dominance – Part 1

 - Deficiency of Vitamin B6 and Magnesium.
 Both of these are necessary for the neutralization of estrogen in the liver.
 Too much estrogen also tends to create deficiencies of zinc, magnesium and B vitamins.
 These are all important constituents of hormonal balance.

-- Increased sugar, fast food and processed food.
+- Excessive intake of sugar, fast food and processed food.
 Intake of these leads to a depletion of magnesium.

 In absolute terms, those who live in the developed world are bathed in a continuous sea of estrogen and do not know it.
-Yes, we all have hormonal imbalances, and specifically – estrogen dominance.
+Yes, most of us have hormonal imbalances, and specifically – estrogen dominance.

 It is clear that estrogen dominance is the underlying common denominator for a variety of illnesses and syndromes that were previously regarded as unrelated entities.
 They in fact represent different expressions of the same illness in different cell settings.
 The continuum is a state of excessive estrogen throughout one’s lifetime, with different manifestations at different times.